balusasidharan/SpringPoject/SpringPoject/README.txt

-This is sample project is to help people who are looking for sample Spring project which has Hibernate  and Active MQ Integration
+This is sample project is to help people who are looking for sample Spring project which has Hibernate  and Active MQ Integration and Camel Integration

 Prerequisites
 1. This project runs without web.xml.
 Servlet Specification 3.0 is used .
 So you